j-cqln/entity-tracking/README.md

 ### Data generation

-Modify parameters accordingly `src/generate_data.sh` and run to generate data sets
+Modify parameters accordingly `src/generate_data.sh` and run to generate data sets.
+To update the set of possible content items, modify `data/all_objects`.

 ### Evaluate